-After shape and contour, surface texture and luster are the next most important factors affecting how light interplays with the tooth surface.
-A roughened surface texture will not yield as well-defined an image and will scatter the light; the individual wavelengths bend differently, yielding a substantially different spectrum returning to the eye.34 Texture can be broken down into subgroups: vertical, horizontal, and malformations (Aiba N, personal communication, June 2001).
-[AU: Personal communications (originally refs 35, 38, and 60) moved into text; subsequent refs renumbered.]
-Vertical surface textures are primarily composed of the heights of contour of the developmental lobes and marginal ridges (Fig 6).
+After shape, surface morphology is the next most important parameter of a good match.
+Surface morphology affects how light interplays with the tooth surface, and thus the quality and quantity of light that returns to your eyes.
+A roughened surface texture will not yield as well-defined an image and will scatter the light; the individual wavelengths bend differently, yielding a substantially different spectrum.33 Texture can be broken down into subgroups: vertical, horizontal, and malformations (Aiba N, personal communication, June 2001).
+Vertical surface textures are primarily composed of the heights of contour of the developmental lobes and marginal ridges (Fig 4).
 The specular highlights reflecting off these heights tend to form the visual outline of the tooth.

-Perichymata, the fine, transverse, wavelike grooves believed to be external manifestations of the striae of retzius, 7,35 are horizontal textures.
-The striae, or lines, of retzius are the result of the layering manner in which the deposition of enamel takes place (Fig 7).
+Perichymata, the fine, transverse, wavelike grooves believed to be external manifestations of the striae of retzius,^{6,34} are horizontal textures.
+The striae, or lines, of retzius are the result of the layering manner in which the deposition of enamel takes place (Fig 5).
 Perichymata can be abraded with age, often resulting in horizontal grooves separated by distances much greater than the original perichymata traversing the tooth.
 These grooves can be convexities and/or concavities, and they stretch in a flat to U shape (bottom of U toward gingiva) across the buccal surfaces of the maxillary incisors.
 These horizontal undulations get flatter and closer together going gingivally (Aiba N, personal communication, June 2001); they never cross, and they go circumferentially.
 There tends to be more stippling of these textures gingivally.
 The concentrations of dechromatized white enamel so often found in younger, more superficial layers of enamel are often associated with horizontal textures.
 Horizontal textures are formed on top of vertical textures; the horizontal patterns follow into the concavities formed by the vertical textures, but the vertical are not affected by the horizontal.
 When texturizing restorations, carve the vertical textures first and then overlay the horizontal ones.

-Malformations are the third textural group and can be from cracks, chips, and other surface aberrations.
+Malformations are the third textural group and include stippling, cracks, chips, and other surface aberrations.
 Surface texture can be generalized as being heavy, medium, or light.
-A rough, or heavy, surface texture will have a lower value because it tends to diffuse light by reflecting it in many directions, and less light returns to the viewer.
-A light surface texture has a higher value beause of the increased specular reflection.
 At eruption, teeth have their roughest surface texture.
 With age, these surface features gradually wear.
 As the wear process continues, all signs of the perichymata are usually lost, and even the definition of the developmental lobes is obliterated.